Bicycle Accident FAQ

 Because bicyclists are often falsely blamed for the accident by the motorist and even police, it's imperative you don't make common mistakes that will sabotage your claim.
 These include:

-- arguing over liability with the motorist or the police (just contact an attorney immediately)
+- arguing over liability with the motorist or the police (just contact an experienced attorney immediately)

 - leave the scene without getting the motorists name, drivers license, car and insurance details